4/77 Mandoline Zither Tabatiére circa 1875/76 - Serial No. 4976

 Originally retailed by C Scotcher & Sons, Musical Box Importers, 36 Bull Street, Birmingham and previously part of the David Tallis Collection, as noted in The Cylinder Music Box Handbook published by Graham Webb in 1968.

-Hardly a mark on the case or movement, though there are just a few pins that need straightening.
+Hardly a mark on the case or movement, though there were just a few pins that needed straightening.

 Tune sheet hitherto unknown so maker still unsure.